 Discover the signs of emotional immaturity and how to prevent emotional immaturity from affecting your mental health.
-Learn more about the 4 types of emotionally immature parents, causes, & behavioral health treatment.
+Learn more about the four types of emotionally immature parents, their causes, & behavioral health treatment.

 What Is Emotional Immaturity?

-Maturity means that a person, animal, or plant has reached their final growth stage.
-The immature definition is someone who hasn’t reached the stage of maturity, they are defined as immature.
-That’s easy to understand when it comes to physical development, but what does it mean to be emotionally immature and its connection to mental health disorders?
+Maturity means that a person has reached their final growth stage.
+The immature definition is someone who hasn’t reached the stage of maturity; they are defined as immature.
+That’s easy to understand regarding physical development, but what does it mean to be emotionally immature and its connection to mental health disorders?

 Immature Personality Disorder & Borderline Personality Disorder

-Immature personality disorder is a type of borderline personality disorder according to the most recent DSM and ICD codes.
-It is characterized by a lack of emotional maturity, a low tolerance for stress and anxiety, an unwillingness to take ownership of one’s actions, and a reliance on defense mechanisms that are inappropriate.
+An immature personality disorder is a type of borderline personality disorder according to the most recent DSM and ICD codes.
+It is characterized by a lack of emotional maturity, a low tolerance for stress and anxiety, an unwillingness to take ownership of one’s actions, and a reliance on inappropriate defense mechanisms.
 This disorder can cause impulsive conduct and abrupt mood fluctuations in a person.